KyranFord/Digit-Recognition-App/README.md

   <img width="75%" src="demonstration.gif">
 </p>

 This is a Django web application that allows users to draw a digit and get it classified using a pre-trained machine learning model.
 The application provides an interactive drawing board where users can sketch a digit, and upon submission, the application predicts the digit drawn.
+I used this project to bridge my knowledge of creating web pages and running Python code on the website.
+To take this project further I would create a full, responsive front-end.

 ## Programming Languages